 Facing a complaint, litigation or a disciplinary hearing is one of the most stressful events a doctor will face and it carries significant professional and personal impacts.
 Research looking at the psychological wellbeing of doctors (undertaken by psychiatrist Dr Louise Nash from the NSW Institute of Psychiatry) has shown that many doctors describe having a medico-legal complaint as the most traumatic experience in their lives, even when the matter is resolved in their favour1.

-For doctors, there are few things as stressful as receiving a complaint or claim and the process can affect many aspects of your life.
-With the number of complaints to regulators increasing1, more and more practitioners have to deal with at least one at some stage during their career.
+With the number of complaints to regulators increasing2, more and more practitioners must deal with at least one at some stage during their career.

 Having your professional competence and reputation questioned can be extremely confronting, and the physical and emotional impact can be significant.

 Generally, practitioners facing some kind of complaint or claim are at a heightened risk of both physical and mental illness3.

 They are also at greater risk of making mistakes.
 Even if you think you are fine, it is important to remain aware of your wellbeing and your needs during this time.

 Legal processes are often lengthy and frustrating, and it can be easy to catastrophise over the possible outcomes.
 One of the toughest elements can be the feeling of loss of control over the process or the outcome.
 This presents a real challenge for doctors who are used to a high degree of professional autonomy.